dfm/emcee/docs/tutorials/autocorr.rst

 .. image:: autocorr_files/autocorr_5_0.png

-Now we’ll estimate the empirical autocorrelation function for each of these parallel chains and compare this to the true function.
+Now we'll estimate the empirical autocorrelation function for each of these parallel chains and compare this to the true function.

 .. code:: python